Sita Mata Wildlife Sanctuary

 The Sita Mata Wildlife Sanctuary is a wildlife sanctuary situated in Pratapgarh and Chittaurgarh districts of Rajasthan Rajasthan, India, declared as a protected forest area by the Government of Rajasthan Notification No. F 11 (9) Revenue/8/79, dated 2/11/1979.
 It is a dense forest, with an area of 422.95 square kilometers, which is about 40% of the total land area of the district.
 The land is undulating because of the confluence of three different formations — Malwa Plateau, the Vindhyachal Hills and Aravali mountain ranges.

-Location

-The sanctuary is located between 74 degrees 25' E and 24 degrees 04' N in Pratapgarh and Chittaurgarh districts of Rajasthan.
-The average elevation ranges between 280 and 600 metres above mean sea level with an average rainfall of 756 mm annually.
-The temperature variation during winter is between 6 and 14 degrees Celsius and in summer is between 32 and 45 degrees.

-The thickly wooded Sita Mata Wildlife Sanctuary sprawls over the Aravali ranges and the Malwa plateau, with the seasonal rivers Jakham, Karmoi, Sitamata, Budhho, and Tankiya flowing through the forest.
-Jakham is the largest.
-It is located about 45 km from Pratapgarh and 108 km from the divisional headquarters.
-Udaipur, the sanctuary, covering 423 km2 of mainly dry deciduous vegetation has exceptionally rich flora and fauna.

-The Champion and Seth forest type of Sita Mata is "IInd Dry Tropical Forest".

-Pratapgarh is well connected with major cities in Rajasthan, Gujarat & Madhya Pradesh by road.
-Daily bus services connect pratapgarh with Chittorgarh (110 km), Banswara (85 km), Udaipur (165 km), Dungarpur (195 km), Rajsamand (133 km), Jodhpur (435 km), Jaipur (432 km) in Rajasthan; Ratlam (85 km), Mandsaur (32 km) in M.P. and Delhi (705 km).
-Pratapgarh is yet to be connected with a railway line.
-The nearest railway stations are Mandsaur (M.P.)
-(28 km) & Chittorgarh (110 km).
-Dabok Airport (Udaipur) is 145 km.

 Flora

 It is the only forest region where more than half of the trees are high building value teak.
-These include salar, tendu (Diospyros melonoxy Roxb.), bad, peepal, babool, neem, arinja (Acacia leucophaea), siras, churail, kachnar, gulmohar, amaltas, bakayan, ashok, mahua, semal, goondi, khejadi (Prosopis spicigera), kumta (Acacia rupestris), amla, bamboo, sindoor, chironjee, rudraksha and bel trees.
+These include salar, tendu (Diospyros melonoxy Roxb.), bad, peepal, babool, neem, arinja (Acacia leucophaea), siras, churail, kachnar, gulmohar, amaltas, bakayan, ashoka tree, mahua, semal, goondi, khejadi (Prosopis spicigera), kumta (Acacia rupestris), amla, bamboo, sindoor, chironjee, rudraksha and bel trees.
 A survey has been taken to document ethnobotanical information on plants used by the natives to construct their huts and hamlets.
 At least 31 different species are used to construct of various types of huts and hamlets in the sanctuary.
 Of the 108 varieties of high value medicinal herbs found here, 17 are endangered.